1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 	- `bgImg` : Homepage background-image URL.
 	- `gitUrl` : Prefix of link to the git commit detail page.
 GitInfo must be enabled.
 	- `justifyContent` : Set "text-align: justify" to `.content`.
 Toggling this option needs to rebuild SCSS, requires Hugo extended version.
-	- `relatedPosts` : Add a related content section to all single posts page.
 	- `code_copy_button` : Turn on/off the code-copy-button for code-fields.
 	- `homeSubtitlePrinter` : Allows homeSubtitle to be shown with printer animation effect.
 	- `scrollToTop` : Enables Scroll to Top button Site wide.
 	- `global_mathjax` : Enable global_mathjax to true, if you want MathJax support sitewide (if you have technical page)
-	- `readTime` : Toggle Reading time for articles.
-	- `readTimeSeparator` : Specifies Separator between wordCount and readTime.
 	- `legacyLayout` : Enables legacy layout (where post info is below content)
 	- `shareSocial` : Enables Social sharing links to share pages to social media.
 	- `googleTagManager` : Enables scripts for [Google Tag Manager](https://tagmanager.google.com/)